Millennium Line: Construction

 Preliminary work on the extension began on February 19, 2019, with the installation of trolley poles and wires on 12th Avenue between Arbutus and Granville Streets that were required in order to reroute trolley buses off of Broadway for the duration of the construction of the subway.
 On June 22, 2020, trolleybuses were removed from Broadway.
 The provincial government initially had a plan to have a contractor selected by April 2020 to allow for construction to begin later that year.
 On July 17, 2020, the provincial Ministry of Transportation announced that Acciona Infrastructure, a Spanish conglomerate, and Ghella, an Italian company, would be in charge of construction.
 Demolition of buildings, to make room for station entrances and construction staging areas, began in February 2021.

 Major construction on the extension began on May 13, 2021.
 "Traffic decks" began to be installed over Mount Pleasant, Broadway–City Hall, Oak–VGH, South Granville, and Arbutus stations, to avoid closing Broadway while station construction takes place underneath.
 Construction of the elevated guideway at the eastern end of the extension began on December 13, 2021.
-This 700 m guideway is the only above-ground portion of the extension, and connects the existing VCC–Clark station to a tunnel portal adjacent to the Emily Carr University of Art and Design.
+This 700 m guideway is the only above-ground portion of the extension and connects the existing VCC–Clark station to a tunnel portal adjacent to the Emily Carr University of Art and Design.

 The tunnel boring machines for the project were delivered to Vancouver between April and June 2022.
 Two identical machines, each 6 m in diameter and 150 m in length, would dig about 18 m of tunnel per day, at a depth of 15 to 20 m below the surface.
-The two machines were given the names Elsie and Phyllis; the first machine, Elsie, began tunneling at Great Northern Way–Emily Carr station in October 2022, with Phyllis expected to follow by the first quarter of 2023.
-The expected time to complete the tunnels is approximately one year.
+The two machines were named Elsie and Phyllis, honouring two influential Vancouver residents: aeronautical engineer Elsie MacGill and mountaineer Phyllis Munday.
+Elsie began tunnelling the eastbound tunnel from Great Northern Way–Emily Carr station in October 2022, with Phyllis beginning work on the westbound tunnel in late November.
+Both machines had reached Broadway–City Hall station by May 26, 2023, and South Granville station by February 8, 2024.
+Phyllis completed boring at Arbutus station on March 20, 2024, and the tunnel boring phase was fully completed when Elsie reached Arbutus on April 26, 2024.